 Join Renew Dance Honor Society Member Dashboard

 The Certificate in Dance Education (CiDE) supports all dance educators working in diverse teaching environments, enhances credentials, and attests to a well-rounded training experience, all of which inevitably benefit the students of the dance educator who earns a Certificate in Dance Education.
-An OPDI student can declare their intention to pursue the CiDE after completing 9 credits of OPDI coursework.
+You can declare your intention to pursue the CiDE after completing 9 credits worth of courses through the Online Professional Development Institute (OPDI) for dance education.

 To earn 33 PDCs a student would need to successfully complete between 11 and 17 OPDI courses.
 Each time a student successfully completes a course, they earn NDEO-endorsed PDCs.